NerdWalletOSS/apollo-cache-policies/README.md

 # Apollo Cache Policies

+> Update: This library is now called Apollo Cache Policies and available at `@nerdwallet/apollo-cache-policies`.

 An extension of the [Apollo 3.0 cache](https://blog.apollographql.com/previewing-the-apollo-client-3-cache-565fadd6a01e) that provides a framework for managing the lifecycle and relationships of cache data through the use of additional cache policies.

 ## Installation